-Most snorkel sets with matching fins start from around a shoe size 1 US, however, with a little digging and research you can find some sets that start from a size 9 US which allows kids as young as approximately 4 or 5 to start enjoying snorkeling with the right kit.
+Most snorkel sets with matching fins start from around a shoe size 1 US.
+However, with a little digging and research, you can find some snorkel sets that start from a size 9 US, allowing kids as young as approximately 4 or 5 years old to enjoy snorkeling with the right snorkel set.

-Here’s a superb snorkel set for younger kids between rough ages 5 to 8 (with medium and large sizes to fit your older kids too).
-It comprises a mask that offers great coverage, a long and durable snorkel tube, and fins with open heel design.
+Here’s a superb snorkel set for younger kids between roughly ages 5 to 8 years old (with medium and large sizes to fit your older kids too).
+It comprises a mask that offers great coverage, a long and durable snorkel tube, and fins with an open-heel design.

-In comes with a gear bag included making it easy to travel with.
-And you don’t need to worry too much about kids outgrowing it straight away as you can adjust the mask straps.
+It comes with a mesh travel bag, making it easy to travel with.
+And you don’t need to worry too much about kids outgrowing it straight away as it has comfortable straps on the mask, which you can adjust to their growing heads.

 If durability and comfort are your foremost priorities, going with this snorkeling set is a wise choice.
-Just check out the sizes carefully before making a purchase.
+Just check out the sizes carefully before making a purchase for young kids.

 Pros: The best kids’ snorkel mask has tempered glass that doesn’t shatter easily.
-Also, there is less build-up of fog on the lenses, and your kid gets clear vision underwater.
+Also, the lenses have less fog build-up, and your kid gets a clear underwater vision.

 Sizes: Little Kid 9 -13 US, Medium 1-3 US, Big Kid 5 – 8 US